superkkt/cherry/README.md

 * Dell Force10 S4810
 * HP 2920G

+## Requirements

+* MySQL (or MariaDB) database server

 ## Quick Start

 You can install Cherry on Docker or natively from source based on your preference.
-Cherry requires MySQL (or MariaDB) database server.

 ### Installing on Docker